 Butternut HF2V (80 and 40 meters) with 12 foot umbrella wire modification for 80 meters

-PolyPhaser lightening suppressor products are in use.
-(Central New Mexico annually is second only to the state of Florida for number of lightening strikes in the continental United States!)
+PolyPhaser and Alpha Delta lightning suppressor products are in use.
+(Central New Mexico annually is second only to the state of Florida for number of lightning strikes in the continental United States!)
 Also, Alpha Delta DELTA-2B and 4B surge protected coax switches are in use to ground antennas when not in use.

 My log is on ClubLog

 Thanks and 73.
 Catch you down the log. . . . dit dit

 You must be logged in to file a report on this page